PierreSenellart/provsql/doc/source/dev/memory.rst

 .. code-block:: c

    uint64_t magic;      /* file-type identifier, e.g. 0x7365746147537650 for gates */
-   uint16_t version;    /* format version, currently 1 */
+   uint16_t version;    /* format version: 2 for gates, 1 for the rest */
    uint16_t elem_size;  /* sizeof(T) at write time */
-   uint32_t _reserved;  /* padding, must be 0 */
+   uint32_t flags;      /* bit 0: open for writing and not closed since */

-The constructor validates all three fields on open and throws if they do not match, catching type mismatches and incompatible recompilations early.
+The constructor validates the magic and the element size on open and throws if either does not match, catching type mismatches and incompatible recompilations early.
+The version it accepts is anything up to the one this build writes, so an older file is read as it is: the ``gates`` file's version 2 says that an unwritten probability is stored as ``NaN``, where version 1 stored ``1.0`` for both "written as certain" and "never written" and so is read leniently until a :sqlfunc:`circuit_cleanup` rewrites it.  ``flags`` is set on open for writing and cleared on a clean close, so a file found with it still set was left behind by a process that died mid-write -- :sqlfunc:`check_store` reports that, along with the ranges that a torn write can leave inconsistent.

 Gate-Type ABI
 ^^^^^^^^^^^^^